rstrotmann/nif/docs/reference/nif_option.md

 - `show_hash` as logical: Include dataset hash in figures.

-- `abbreviate` as logical: Abbreviate long lists in summary output.
+- `abbreviation_threshold` as numeric: Allowed line count in message output without abbreviation.
+Set to Inf to always show all lines.

+- `abbrevation_maxlines` as numeric: Line number to that lists in message output will be abbreviated if the line count threshold is exceeded.

 ## Usage